 How to Write a Love Song

 If your child rolls his eyes at the idea of writing a love song, reassure him that it doesn't have to be sappy!
-Here are a few classic and contemporary love songs to get you started: "You're the One That I Want" by John Travolta and Olivia Newton John, " Wild Thing" by The Troggs, "Viva La Vida" by Coldplay, "No One" by Alicia Keys, or "Bleeding Heart" by Leona Lewis.
+Here are a few classic and contemporary love songs to get you started: "You're the One That I Want" from Grease, " Wild Thing" by The Troggs, "Viva La Vida" by Coldplay, "No One"" by Alicia Keys, or "Bleeding Love" by Leona Lewis.
+Learn how to write a love song for Valentine's Day and beyond.

 What You Need: